-Augusta Tech is focused on many of the issues that the pandemic laid bare: inequity, job instability and the need for stronger supply chains supported by local manufacturing.
+Augusta Tech is focused on issues of inequity, job instability and the need for stronger supply chains supported by local manufacturing.
 With funding from Bank of America through its Neighborhood Champion grant, Augusta Tech has refurbished its Programmable Logic Control (PLC) lab in the Economic Development Division’s Center for Advanced Technology.
 The PLC lab supports students as they increase their skill sets and job prospects for manufacturing positions that are becoming more technical and software-dependent.

-Augusta Tech will benefit as well, because the same Neighborhood Champion grant will create and develop opportunities for Augusta Tech’s own staff.
+The same Neighborhood Champion grant is creating and developing opportunities for Augusta Tech’s own staff.

 This program is part of Bank of America’s five-year, $1.25 billion commitment to advance racial equality and economic opportunity.